 Charles Smulders, an analyst at Gartner, said he has seen no real change in Apple’s approach to the enterprise.
 “Apple is not pursuing a broad enterprise strategy,” he said.
 “Most IT departments remain resistant to introducing Apple because of the cost to support an extra platform.
 However, overall Apple usage within enterprises may have risen slightly as part of the ‘consumerization of IT’ that has seen consumers, rather than the IT department, have increasing influence over driving technology adoption in the enterprise.”

 Apple seems indifferent to its success in the enterprise and allocates most of its resources in terms of advertising dollars, executives dedicated to the market and to its highly successful consumer efforts.
 The company sells, on average, more than 10 million iPods per quarter.

 Not that it’s doing badly in computers.
 For the

-ended in March 2007, Macs represented 56 percent of Apple’s product revenue, and portables accounted for 59 percent of all Macs sold.
+most recent quarter ended in March 2007, Macs represented 56 percent of Apple’s product revenue, and portables accounted for 59 percent of all Macs sold.
 Apple shipped over 1.5 million Macs in total, and over 10.5 million iPods during the quarter, representing 36 percent growth in Macs and 24 percent growth in iPods over the year-ago quarter.

 Still, the company’s on-again/off-again romance with corporate customers can also be illustrated by the following: Apple’s public relations department provided some assistance for this article by pointing a writer to relevant information on the corporate Web site and by providing a customer contact.
 But the company declined to provide an executive for an interview and would not respond to e-mailed questions about its strategy for the enterprise market, citing commitments to other pressing projects.